zdelrosario/bv-questionable/README.md

 `./               # Root directory`

 `./code/`
-`./code/beam/     # Generates results for cantilever beam problem`
+`./code/beam/     # Generates results for cantilever beam problem using MIP,  from [cutting2018]`
-`./code/genfig/   # Generates figures from saved data files`
+`./code/genfig/   # Generates figures from saved data files,                  from [cutting2018]`
-`./code/tension/  # Generates results for uniaxial tension problem`
+`./code/tension/  # Generates results for uniaxial tension problem, using MIP from [cutting2018]` `./code/form/     # Generates results for cantilever beam problem using BIM,  from [beyond2019]`

 `./data/          # Output directory for data files`